Formality properties of finitely generated groups and Lie algebras: Abstract

 \section{Abstract}

-We explore the graded and filtered formality properties of finitely-gen\-erated groups by studying the various Lie algebras over a field of characteristic $0$ attached to such groups, including the associated graded Lie algebra, the holonomy Lie algebra, and the Malcev Lie algebra.
+We explore the graded-formality and filtered-formality properties of finitely generated groups by studying the various Lie algebras over a field of characteristic $0$ attached to such groups, including the Malcev Lie algebra, the associated graded Lie algebra, the holonomy Lie algebra, and the Chen Lie algebra.
 We explain how these notions behave with respect to split injections, coproducts, direct products, as well as field extensions, and how they are inherited by solvable and nilpotent quotients.
-A key tool in this analysis is the $1$-minimal model of the group, and the way this model relates to the aforementioned Lie algebras, as well as to the cohomology ring in degrees up to $2$.

-For a finitely-presented group, we give an explicit formula for the cup product in low degrees, and an algorithm for computing the holonomy Lie algebra, using a Magnus expansion method.
-We also give a presentation for the Chen Lie algebra of a filtered-formal group, and discuss various approaches to computing the ranks of the graded objects under consideration.
-We illustrate our approach with examples drawn from a variety of group-theoretic and topological contexts, such as $1$-relator groups, finitely generated torsion-free nilpotent groups, link groups, and fundamental groups of Seifert fibered manifolds.
+A key tool in this analysis is the $1$-minimal model of the group, and the way this model relates to the aforementioned Lie algebras.
+We illustrate our approach with examples drawn from a variety of group-theoretic and topological contexts, such as finitely generated torsion-free nilpotent groups, link groups, and fundamental groups of Seifert fibered manifolds.